Was, Not-Was

 To an ever over-fussy ear,

-And all thanks to context –
+And all thanks to its context –

 That complex glue that helps us get along.